 It was a young girl (παιδίσκη).

 Why is stated that they are young?

-Peter finds himself than the mob slaughter sacrifices Jesus as a scapegoat.
+Peter finds himself that the mob slaughter sacrifices Jesus as a scapegoat.

 That’s why Peter should not be labelled as a “weak” person for betraying Jesus.

-Peter represents all apostles because he is the leader.
+Peter represents all the apostles because he is the leader.

 The convictions have our time?

-Only a few centuries ago everyone believed in God automatically.
+Only a few centuries ago, everyone had faith in God automatically.